dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 Now, we need to:

 1. Create a `registry` and then define an injector factory that creates the `ApplicationContext` passing the invalidator and initial state.
-Returning a function that returns this instance.
+The injector factory returns a function that returns the `ApplicationContext` instance.
 2. To make the `registry` available within the widget tree, we need to pass the `registry` as a property to the `projector`

 {% instruction 'Import the `ApplicationContext` module and add this code to the `main` module:' %}